 In-House MEMS Chip Fabrication

-Photonwares leads the industry in advanced thermal actuated MEMS device design and fabrication.
+Agiltron leads the industry in advanced thermal actuated MEMS device design and fabrication.
 The company operates a 150mm wafer fabrication facility.
 The 5,000 ft² cleanroom space also serves as new product development, demonstration, integration, and qualification area for outside customers.

-Photonwares produces MEMS chips at our in-house MEMS fab facility, located at Woburn headquarter.
+Agiltron produces MEMS chips at our in-house MEMS fab facility, located at Woburn headquarter.
 This capability allows us to reduce the fabrication cost through tight control of manufacturing yield and quality and continuously improve the performance of our MEMS-based products through the combination of design and process improvements.
 Moreover, we have developed vision-based automatic wafer testing tools that ensure the dynamic performance and quality of each MEMS chip.

 Digital 2D MEMS Technology